Overview

 - Avoid maternal smoking, irradiation & drugs

-- Assessment ofthe foetus by ultrasound
+- Assessment of the foetus by ultrasound

 - IM Steroids if <34 weeks